 We follow the assessment policy as set out in the West Sussex Agreed Curriculum.
 This sets out the expected level of attainment for pupils at the end of each Key Stage.
-There are also 'I can' statements to aid the children's process of self-assessment.

 The RE subject leader keeps samples of children's work in a portfolio.
 This demonstrates the expected level of achievement in RE in each year of the school.